 The Adventures of Sam Clemens

 With Halley’s Comet clearly visible in the heavens, Samuel Langhorne Clemens (Mark Twain) was born Nov.
-30, 1835, in Florida, Mo., in a very small, two-room cabin that is today preserved inside a modern museum.
+30, 1835, in Florida, Missouri, in a very small, two-room cabin that is today preserved inside a modern museum.
 This cabin sheltered eight people after Samuel was born: John and Jane Clemens, along with their five children -- Orion, Pamela, Margaret, Benjamin, and the infant Samuel -- and a teenage slave.

 Mark Twain once wrote, "Recently someone in Missouri sent me a picture of the house I was born in.
 Heretofore I have always stated it was a palace, but I shall be more guarded now."
 The building, reputed to be among the first frame structures in the community, served the household briefly until a larger residence was completed in 1836.

 In 1839, the Clemens family moved to Hannibal, Missouri.
 Young Clemens would return to the Florida area during the summers to spend time on his Uncle John Quarles’ farm, located 3 miles north of Florida.
 There he listened to tales told by Uncle Dan’l, a slave who would later become the model for Jim in "Adventures of Huckleberry Finn."

 After his father died in 1847, young Samuel left school at the age of 12 to work on a Hannibal newspaper as a "printer’s devil," or assistant, and in 1853 became an itinerant printer.
 While on a steamboat trip, he persuaded Horace Bixby, a riverboat pilot, to teach him the river and how to pilot a steamboat.
 He spent four years piloting on the Mississippi River until his riverboat days were ended by the outbreak of the Civil War.